The 20 Richest People Of All Time

 Peak fortune: $79.4 billion

-Source of wealth: He founded Weyerhaeuser Company, one of the biggest timber companies in the United States, after he arrived to America from Germany in the 19th century.
+Source of wealth: He founded Weyerhaeuser Company, one of the biggest timber company in the United States, after he arrived to America from Germany in the 19th century.

 Estimate from economist Peter Bernstein via Forbes, adjusted for inflation.